 Never give your baby other animal milks or plant milks that are not baby milks.

 Although your baby may have been having milk-based foods such as yoghurt as part of their weaning diet from 6 months of age, from a year old cow’s milk is fine to use.
 Full-fat milk (4% fat) is recommended initially.
 If you are choosing a plant milk as part of a toddler diet, do not give rice milk.
 Rice milk has a natural level of arsenic, which children under 5-years old cannot tolerate.

-- Wash your hands with soap before preparing baby’s bottle.
+Wash your hands with soap before preparing your baby’s bottle.

-- Always keep prepared baby formula in the fridge until you need it.
+Always keep prepared baby formula in the fridge until you need it.
 Read the instructions on the formula container to see how long it may be stored.
-Generally, a prepared bottle of powdered infant formula should be used within two hours, and must be used within 24 hours, and a prepared bottle of liquid concentrate or ready-to-use formula within 48 hours.
+Generally, a prepared bottle of powdered infant formula should be used within two hours, and must be used within 24 hours, and a prepared bottle ready-to-use formula within 48 hours.

-The difference between baby formulas is small, so no matter which one you choose, there’s a good chance it’s the right one for your little one.
-When in doubt, always talk to your doctor or health visitor.
-They’re very used to questions from worried new mums and dads, and they are there to help.
+The difference between baby formulas is small.
+If in doubt talk to your health visitor.
+They’re very used to questions from concerned new mums and dads, and they are there to help.